dierpg/cpp-_with_meson/README.md

 # README
-This repository contains a series of exercises and documentation, with the purpose of helping in process of learning the cpp language using the MESON build system.
+This repository contains a series of exercises and documentation, with the purpose of helping in the process of learning the cpp language using the MESON build system.

 # Software requirements.
 If you wish to use this repository with the purpose of learning cpp